spiral/docs/docs/en/cookbook/domain-core.md

 }
 ```

-`GridInterceptor` will create a `GridFactoryInterface` instance to wrap given iterable source with the declared grid
+`GridInterceptor` will create a `GridFactoryInterface` instance to wrap the given iterable source with the declared grid
 schema.
 `GridFactory` is used by default, but if you need more complicated logic, such as using a custom counter or
 specifications utilization, you can declare your own factory in the annotation: